brookshelley/brookshelley.github.com/movies.md

     A great movie about being queer, growing up Christian, and maybe having super powers.
 Relateable AF.
 Highly recommended.

+12. **Wrinkle in Time**

+    I'd recommend listening to [this podcast](https://www.nytimes.com/2018/03/16/podcasts/still-processing-we-dont-love-everything-made-by-black-people-and-thats-ok.html) after you see the movie.
+It was very, very disney, and they burned through everything pretty fast withouth a lot of wonder.
+Really glad that the god stuff was gone, but I think they could have jetisoned Calvin too without losing anything.

 ## 2017 <a name="2017"></a>

 _this list is super truncated because i forgot keep it until july_